atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     HelloWorldData_Msg_free (samples[0], DDS_FREE_ALL);
     dds_delete (participant);

-Deleting the participant meant that the reader (which is its child) is deleted as well.
+All the entities that are created using the participant are also deleted.
+This means that deleting the participant will automatically the reader as well.

 HelloWorld publisher.c
 ======================

-This contains the source that will write an Hello World message on which the subscriber was waiting.
+This contains the source that will write an Hello World message on which the subscriber is waiting.

 .. literalinclude:: ../../examples/helloworld/publisher.c
     :linenos:
     :language: c

-We will be using the dds API and the HelloWorldData_Msg data type to send and receive.
+We will be using the dds API and the HelloWorldData_Msg data type to sent and receive.
 For that, we need to include the appropriate header files
 ::